 - It is strongly recommended to save the working settings as a *.pts file for a later usage.
 You can export the settings via right click on the target --> Export Settings...

-A Player Pro can act as a web server, providing other Players in the network with its projects and contents if they have a subscription to that Player Pro.
+A Player Pro can act as a web server, providing other Players on the network with it's projects and contents if they have a subscription to that Player Pro.

 Setting up Web Publishing with Player Pro

 - Open the Presenter Player Pro Preferences.

 - Select Enable Publishing.